loading

 The ICTCoC is constituted as a Committee of Council in respect of its duties and responsibilities, and as a committee of the Council in respect of all other duties and responsibilities assigned to it by the Council.
 The Committee oversee compliance by the Council with the requirements set out in these Terms of Reference of the ICTCoC.

-The Committee inform and make recommendations to Council on significant ICT issues; recommend corporate level ICT strategies and plans that ensure the cost-effective application and management of ICT systems and resources throughout the CHE; review current and future technologies; monitor and evaluate ICT projects and achievements against the ICT Strategic Plan and; Provide overall ICT governance oversight and make recommendations to the CEO and Council on the ICT architecture, and strategic development of ICT capacity and infrastructure.
+The Committee inform and make recommendations to Council on significant ICT issues; recommend corporate level ICT strategies and plans that ensure the cost-effective application and management of ICT systems and resources throughout the CHE; review current and future technologies; monitor and evaluate ICT projects and achievements against the ICT Strategic Plan and; provide overall ICT governance oversight and make recommendations to the CEO and Council on the ICT architecture, and strategic development of ICT capacity and infrastructure.

 The three external ICT experts hold office for a period of three years, and they can serve for a maximum of two terms.